Is nearsightedness more common than farsightedness?

-Also called myopia, nearsightedness occurs in 30 to 40 percent of adults in the United States and Europe, and in up to 80 percent of the Asian population.
-The prevalence of myopia has been increasing rapidly in recent decades, and it's been predicted that by the year 2050, about half of the world's population will be nearsighted.
+The prevalence of myopia has been increasing rapidly in recent decades.
+Researchers predict that by the year 2050, about half of the world's population will have myopia.

-People who are nearsighted see close objects clearly, but objects that are farther away appear blurry to them.
-This is because when light enters their eyes, it comes to a focal point too quickly — in front of the retina instead of directly on it.
+People who are nearsighted see close objects more clearly than they see distant objects.
+This is because when light enters their eyes, it comes to a focal point in front of the retina instead of directly on it.

-The exact cause of the worldwide increase in nearsightedness is unknown, but genetics clearly plays a role.
-A recent study identified 161 genetic factors for the condition, most of which are involved in processing light.
-When one or both parents are nearsighted, the probability increases that their children also will be myopic.
+The exact cause of the global increase in nearsightedness is unknown, but genetics clearly play a role.
+Studies have identified almost 200 genetic factors for refractive error and myopia.
+When one or both parents have myopia, there is a higher chance that their children also will be myopic.

-The chances of developing myopia also appears to be influenced by how a person uses his or her eyes.
-For example, if someone spends extended periods of time reading, working at a computer screen, or doing other close-up visual work, they may be more likely to develop nearsightedness.
+The chances of developing myopia also appears to be influenced by how a person uses their eyes.
+For example, children who spend long periods of time doing close-up visual work may be more likely to develop nearsightedness.

-Early diagnosis and treatment of nearsightedness is important.
-Children should have their first eye exam at 6 months of age, another exam around age 3, and another when they start school.
-[Read more about when to have eye exams.]
+Pediatric eye exams are key in detecting myopia and other vision development issues early.
+Children should have their first eye exam at 6 months of age.
+They should have another exam around age 3 and another when they start school.